In the guide

 Feed / food of non-animal origin (FNAO)

 FNAO includes all other products or materials not fitting into the category of POAO.
-Imports of certain 'higher-risk' FNAO can only enter the UK through specific ports and airports that are approved as BCPs for 'higher risk products', where official controls will be carried out.
+Imports of certain 'higher-risk' FNAO (HRFNAO) can only enter the UK through specific ports and airports that are approved as BCPs for 'higher risk products', where official controls will be carried out.

 A 'higher-risk' product is feed or food that is either a known, or an emerging, risk to animal or public health.